srk-ullagallu/notes/docker-k8s/docker/classes.md

 # Day-1
-- Deployment on physical,vm and containers and it challenges
+- Deployment on physical,vm and containers and it's challenges
 - Containerization and Docker
 - Docker Architecture
 - Container & LifeCycle